ChingWhee/tp/docs/team/carlton369.md

     * *Justification*: Previous implementation of printing every available command after every input from the user clogged up the CLI, making it difficult for the user to deciper the results of their previous command. <br>
        By extracting the command printing, this allows the user to have a much cleaner interface and smooth user experience, while still giving them the option to view them should the user have need to.
     * *Highlights*: Had to keep track of all the available commands in each screen to prevent any commands from being "left out" and not made obvious to the user. <br>
-       Any modifications to the commands in each section had to be reflected in this class accordingly. <br>
+       Any modifications to the commands in each section had to be reflected in this class accordingly.
        Additionally, also had to ensure that the user are still able to access the relevant information on request.

 * **Code contributed**: [RepoSense link](https://nus-cs2113-ay2425s2.github.io/tp-dashboard/?search=Carlton369&sort=groupTitle&sortWithin=title&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=true&checkedFileTypes=docs~functional-code~test-code~other&since=2025-02-21)